 - Select the Fileset and click the Scripts button in the Native Admin.
 Right click on the Reset.ps1 script and pick Properties.
-You must change the first launch argument to be the API token you want to use.
+You must change the first Environment Variable for that script to be the API token you want to use.
 You can get this from the Native Admin from Manage Administrators → Select an admin → Application Tokens.
 This token is used by the script to set the custom field for windows_reimage to false.
 If you don't update this then your device will be stuck in a loop of wiping once you enable it.

 - Associate the Fileset with the Smart Group that you created.